Reim-developer/Sephera/readme.md

 sephera [command] [options...]
 ```
 ## How to use
-Use `sephera help` for more information.
+Use `sephera help` for more information

 ## Example